-Fueled by nearly 200 world-class faculty members dedicated to scholarship and research, more than $125 million in research expenditures, and state-of-the-art labs in the Jeong H. Kim Engineering Building, the Clark School offers students the chance to participate in graduate study in the following areas:
+Fueled by over 200 world-class faculty members dedicated to scholarship and research, more than $125 million in research expenditures, and state-of-the-art labs in the Jeong H. Kim Engineering Building, the Clark School offers students the chance to participate in graduate study in the following areas:

 - Aerospace Engineering (M.S., Ph.D.)

 - Bioengineering (M.S., Ph.D)

 - Chemical and Biomolecular Engineering (M.S., Ph.D.)